nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Overview
 ~~~~~~~~

-Convolution MAC (CMAC) module is one stage of convolution pipeline for
+The Convolution MAC (CMAC) module is one stage of the convolution pipeline for
 convolution operation.
-It receives input data and weight from
+It receives input data and weight from the
-convolution sequence controller(CSC), does multiplication and addition
+convolution sequence controller (CSC), performs multiplication and addition,
-and output the result to convolution accumulator.
+and outputs the result to the convolution accumulator.
 When working in
-Winograd mode convolution MAC takes response to do POA (post addition).
+Winograd mode the Convolution MAC performs POA (post addition) on the ouptut
+to transform the result back to standard activation format.

-CMAC has 16 same sub modules called MAC cell.
+CMAC has 16 identical sub modules called MAC cells.
 Each MAC cell contains 64
 16-bit multipliers for int16/fp16.
-Besides it contains 72 adders for
+It also contains 72 adders for
-int16/fp16 which are for POA.
+int16/fp16 which are for Winograd POA.
 Each multiplier and adder can split into
-two calculation unit for int8 format.
-The throughput of int8 is 2 times
+two calculation units for int8 format.
+The throughput of int8 is twice
 of int16 in any mode.
 The output result is called partial sum.
 The
 pipeline depth is 7 cycles.

 One bypassed pipeline in Convolution MAC is used to deliver status.
 The
-status includes start and end flag of operations.
+status includes start and end operation flags.
 It takes status 4
 cycles to go through pipeline, which is 3 cycles ahead of partial sum to
 prefetch assembly buffer in CACC.